filip1/dearmep/doc/data-protection.md

 Therefore, we need to persist call state to the database, as long as the call is ongoing.
 The User’s phone number will nevertheless be hashed as described above.

-The call state database record will be deleted once a call terminates, and (should we somehow not be notified of the termination) after a configurable timeout.
+The call state database record will be deleted once a call terminates, and (should the application somehow not be notified of the termination) after a configurable timeout.

-Additionally to the call state, DearMEP also (optionally, configurable) keeps a record called a “call summary”.
+Additionally to the call state, DearMEP also keeps a record called a “call summary”.
 This will include the User’s phone number (hashed, as above), the called Destination, and time stamps.
-It can be used for statistics, cost controlling, and debugging.
+The call summary can be used for statistics, cost controlling, and debugging.
+DearMEP can be configured to not store the User’s phone number in call summaries.

 ### Scheduled Phone Calls

 A user requesting DearMEP to schedule a phone call for later is the only time the system has to store an un-hashed version of the phone number.
-Instead, the database records for Scheduled Calls will contain the phone number encrypted with a configurable secret only known to the application.
+Instead, the database records for Scheduled Calls will contain the phone number encrypted with a configurable secret only known to the application, possibly the same secret that’s used as a pepper when hashing.

 These scheduling database records will be deleted as soon as they are no longer required, i.e. as soon as the User is no longer interested in Scheduled Calls.